top of page

 Excavation

-The full scale of the excavation and what is required will need to be done on a site by site basis and discussed with the County Archaeologist.
+The full scale of the excavation and what is required will need to be done on a site-by-site basis and discussed with the County Archaeologist.